eejai42/syntax-free-vs-locked/README.md

 1. **Root Prompts**

-   Generates new `TransformedArtifacts` using a range of transformer numbers and specified iterations.
+   Generates new `TrialArtifacts` using a range of transformer numbers and specified iterations.

    ```sh
    python add-data.py add-root iterations transformerNumber [maxTransformerNumber]